 The residency may culminate in a new site-specific installation at Visible Ink, an exhibition, workshops, and a personal workspace.

-Skyler Castillo has been visiting the Youth Hub since 2016.
+Skyler Castillo is a resident and has been visiting the Youth Hub since 2016.
 Skyler’s ability to access the extensive range of resources and meet like-minded people has proven to be invaluable to her skill development.

 Skyler has been creating her unique illustrations, photography, murals and practicing 3D printing on site.
 Skyler’s work and colour palette have been influenced by alternative music and early 2000’s band merch.
 She also loves to incorporate monsters into her work.